AlexAtHome/radioman/README.md

 npm start -- --token your_token_here --roomId 441341872296951822
 ```

-If you want to play a YouTube stream you should specify the `--steam` argument:
+If you want to play a YouTube stream you should specify the `--stream` argument:

 ```sh
 npm start -- --token your_token_here --roomId 441341872296951822 --stream https://www.youtube.com/watch?v=QKYfTUTwowk